javiereliomedina/wui_definition_neur/README.md

-# wui_definition_neur
+# How to approach the definition of WUI in Northern Europe

-R code for the article: "How to approach the definition of WUI in northern Europe"
+R code for the article: "How to approach the definition of WUI in Northern Europe"